ni/NI-ELVIS-III-Python-Examples/README.md

 # Software Setup

-## NI ELVIS III Software Setup
+## Configuring the NI ELVIS III Device
-In this section we will install the NI Measurement Live Support Files and setup the software environment.
+In this section we will install the NI Measurement Live Support Files and set up the software environment for the NI ELVIS III.

 1. Install the [NI Measurement Live Support Files](http://www.ni.com/download/labview-elvis-iii-toolkit-2018/7639/en/).
-2. Connect the NI ELVIS III to the Internet using the Ethernet Port, Wifi, or USB connection so that the Python libraries can be installed from the Internet.
-We recommend to use either Ethernet Port or Wifi.
+2. Connect the NI ELVIS III to the Internet by using the Ethernet Port, Wifi, or USB connection so that the Python libraries can be installed from the Internet.
+We recommend that you use either Ethernet Port or Wifi.
 3. Enable the **Secure Shell Server**.
-   1. Open Internet Explorer and visit the NI ELVIS III Configuration website: \<IP Address of NI ELVIS III\>/WIF.html<br/>
+   1. Open Internet Explorer and visit the NI ELVIS III Configuration website: \<IP Address of the NI ELVIS III\>/WIF.html<br/>
       ![](docs/resource/url.png)<br/>
-      Note: IP Address can be found on the Display of the NI ELVIS III.
-Press BUTTON 0 until IP address appears.
-Enter IP address from the display.<br />
+      Note: The IP Address can be found on the display of the NI ELVIS III.
+Press BUTTON 0 until the IP address appears.
+Enter the IP address from the display.<br />
       ![](docs/resource/IPaddress.jpg)
    2. Navigate to the![](docs/resource/system_configuration.png)tab at the left of the page if not already there.
-   3. Enable **Secure Shell Server (sshd)** checkbox in the **Startup Settings** section.
+   3. Enable the **Secure Shell Server (sshd)** checkbox in the **Startup Settings** section.
        ![](docs/resource/sshd.png)
    4. Click **Save**.
-4. Setup **Time Configuration**.
+4. Set up **Time Configuration**.
    On the NI ELVIS III configuration website:
    1. Click on the ![](docs/resource/time_configuration.png) tab at the left of the page .
    2. Configure the **Date**, **Current time**, and **Time Zone** to your current local time.
       ![](docs/resource/data_and_time.png)
    3. Click **Save**.

-## Install Prerequisite Software for NI ELVIS III Python
+## Installing Prerequisite Software for NI ELVIS III Python
 In this section we will install the software needed to execute the NI ELVIS III Python examples and the required packages to use the Python FPGA API.

 1. Install and open your favorite SSH client.
-If you do not have one, we recommend [PuTTY](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe):
+If you do not have one, we recommend that you use [PuTTY](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe):
    - Configure PuTTY or another client as follows:

      ![](docs/resource/putty.png)

-      - **Host Name**: \<IP Address of NI ELVIS III\>
+      - **Host Name**: \<IP Address of the NI ELVIS III\>
       - **Port**: 22
       - **Connection Type**: SSH
    - Click **Open**.
-   - Once the connection opens Log In as:
+   - Once the connection opens, log in as:
        - **login as**: admin
-       - **Password**: (Just press Enter.
+       - **Password**: (Just press **Enter**.
 There is no password by default.)
 2. Install prerequisite software by running the following commands:<br />
    Note: **Time configuration** must be set before running these commands